Board of Directors

 Personal Statement: I grew up in a rural town in California’s Central Valley.
 My family history is a combination of immigrants from Armenia and Portugal mixed with American revolutionaries and pioneers.

 In 1992, I moved to Santa Barbara to attend UCSB and stayed to raise my family and help my husband manage our local business.
 I’ve worked in and around real estate for most of my career, which is how I got interested in housing as a political issue.
 Helping friends and employees stay in the area has always been a challenge, but lately there is new urgency.
-I’ve served on the boards of the Rape Crisis Center (renamed Standing Together To End Sexual Assault) and Montessori Center School.
+I’ve served on the boards of the Rape Crisis Center (renamed Standing Together To End Sexual Assault) and Montessori Center School; I currently serve as a Santa Barbara City Harbor Commissioner, as an ex-officio member of the DCC and on the Planned Parenthood CCAF Advocacy Committee.
 My favorite dinner is pizza and a movie at home with my family.
 My favorite weekends are spent with my kids boogie boarding at Leadbetter Beach.
 When I have free time (which is almost never), I love crafting and spending time with good friends.

 “If you don’t like something, change it.
 If you can’t change it, change your attitude.”

 Education: I’m grateful for Santa Barbara public schools.
 I graduated from UC Berkeley and have a Master’s from the London School of Economics.

 Profession(s): Public Affairs Consultant and Santa Barbara Unified School District Board Member